Get to Know Natural Language Processing

 Today’s NLP matured with its two subfields, natural language understanding (NLU) and natural language generation (NLG).
 Data processed from unstructured to structured is called natural language understanding (NLU).
 NLU uses many techniques to interpret written or spoken language to understand the meaning and context behind it.
 You learn about these techniques in the next unit.

 Data processed the reverse way–from structured to unstructured–is called natural language generation (NLG).
-NLG is what enables computers to generate human-like language.
+NLG is what enables AI assistants to generate human-like language.
 NLG involves the development of algorithms and models that convert structured data or information into meaningful, contextually appropriate, natural-like text or speech.
 It also includes the generation of code in a programming language, such as generating a Python function for sorting strings.

 In the past, NLU and NLG tasks made use of explicit linguistic structured representations like parse trees.
 While NLU and NLG are still critical to NLP today, most of the apps, tools, and virtual assistants we communicate with have evolved to use deep learning or neural networks to perform tasks from end-to-end.
 For instance, a neural machine translation system may translate a sentence from, say, Chinese, directly into English without explicitly creating any kind of intermediate structure.
 Neural networks recognize patterns, words, and phrases to make language processing exponentially faster and more contextually accurate.